run-llama/llama-lab/README.md

 # 🦙🧪  Llama Lab 🧬🦙

-Llama Lab is dedicated to hosting cutting-edge project demonstrations, backed by the [LlamaIndex](https://github.com/jerryjliu/llama_index) library!
+Llama Lab is a repo dedicated to building cutting-edge projects using [LlamaIndex](https://github.com/jerryjliu/llama_index).

-Each folder is organized into stand-alone examples that showcase how LlamaIndex can be used in different ways.
+LlamaIndex is an interface for LLM data augmentation.
+It provides easy-to-use and flexible tools to index various types of data.
+At its core, it can be used to index a knowledge corpus.
+But it can also be used to index tasks, and provide memory-like capabilities for any outer agent abstractions.

+Here's an overview of some of the amazing projects we're exploring:
+- llama_agi (a [babyagi](https://github.com/yoheinakajima/babyagi) inspired project to create/plan/and solve tasks)
+- auto_llama (an [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) inspired project to search/download/query the Internet to solve user-specified tasks).

+Each folder is a stand-alone project.
+See below for a description of each project along with usage examples.

+**Contributing**: We're very open to contributions!
+This can include the following:
+- Extending an existing project
+- Create a new Llama Lab project
+- Modifying capabilities in the core [LlamaIndex](https://github.com/jerryjliu/llama_index) repo in order to support Llama Lab projects.

 ## Current Labs